TonyWhitley/openxc-wheel/README.md

 # openxc-wheel

-Use to control the OpenXC vehicle simulator (http://openxcplatform.com/projects/simulator.html) from a Logitech G27 steering wheel.
+Use to control the OpenXC vehicle simulator (http://openxcplatform.com/projects/simulator.html) from a Logitech G27 steering wheel, or alternatively a G25 (more can be added - see wheel_config.py).

 ## Requirements

-Written on Python 2.7.2, uses the pygame library to connect to the steering wheel.
+Written on Python 3.6.2, uses the pygame library to connect to the steering wheel.
 If you use the pip package manager, simply run

 *pip install -r pip-requirements.txt*